scperkins/EJEHardenberg.github.io/index.md

 chapter), working for UVM's athletic marketing department, maintaining [VHFA]'s seven websites, and doing contract work for [Brandthropology].

- My junior year I took a graduuate level evolutionary computation (EC) course  taught by [Maggie Eppstein] and coauthored a [paper published in GECCO] on the practical applications of such methods.
+ My junior year I took a graduate level evolutionary computation (EC) course  taught by [Maggie Eppstein] and coauthored a [paper published in GECCO] on the practical applications of such methods.
 By the end of my time at University my focus was on EC methods and machine learning.
 My senior